LilianCruanes/neo4j_for_django/docs/advanced-neo4j-concepts.md

 ---

 # Bookmarks
 For more program coherence, Neo4j provides **causal chaining** with the usage of **bookmarks**.
-The principe is to check with a serie of bookmarks, if the requiered previous sessions have been carried out.
+The principle is to check with a serie of bookmarks, if the requiered previous sessions have been carried out.
 You can learn more about it [here](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-causal-chaining).
 <br/>
 Demonstration :